 Your cookies will be done when the tops no longer look shiny but have more of a matte appearance.
 The bottom edges will be slightly darker.
 Let sit on the cookie sheet for about 5 minutes and then transfer to a wire rack to cool completely.

 Once they are cool, it’s time to decorate.
-When decorating with royal icing, I like to let the cookies set for a night (in an airtight container).
+When decorating with royal icing, I like to let the cookies set for a night (in an airtight container) before decorating.
 This is my personal preference to make sure nothing negatively affects the royal icing when it is drying.

 Storing Pumpkin Cut-Out Cookies